laverdet/isolated-vm/README.md

-The primary goal of isolated-vm is to create a powerful and secure environment for running untrusted JavaScript code. isolated-vm is also a good way to build single-process multithreaded JavaScript applications, though if parallelism is your only goal then there are probably better options out there.
+The primary goal of isolated-vm is to create a powerful and secure environment for running untrusted JavaScript code. isolated-vm is also a good way to build single-process multithreaded JavaScript applications, though if parallelism of trusted code is your only goal then there are probably better options out there.

 Below is a quick summary of some other options available on nodejs and how they differ from isolated-vm.
 The table headers are defined as follows: